missionpinball/mpf-docs/docs/start/quickstart.md

 1. In your terminal, type `mpf -xt`

 The Godot window should now say "Connected to MPF".
 Congratulations, you're running a pinball game!

+You can now proceed to [set up your GMC slides](../gmc/setup.md) and start creating modes.